 For a slice of true wilderness try Zernez, the starting point for spirit-lifting hikes in the Swiss National Park.
-A world of woodlands, peaks, glaciers, moors, waterfalls and jewel-coloured lakes; its remoter reaches has golden eagles, chamois, ibex and bearded vultures tucked away.
+A world of woodlands, peaks, glaciers, moors, waterfalls and jewel-colored lakes; its remoter reaches has golden eagles, chamois, ibex, and bearded vultures tucked away.

 Saving cents on skiing